Invalid email address

 An influencer campaign report is an evaluation tool that provides a detailed analysis of your campaign performance.
 Without one, it’s hard to know what parts of your campaign worked and what parts didn’t.

-By scrutinizing metrics such as reach, engagement, conversions, and return on investment (ROI), the report can offer insights into how well your campaign met its objectives, highlight successful content types, and help you refine your approach to future influencer campaigns.
+By examining business metrics like ROI and sales, or vanity metrics such as reach, likes, engagement, and shares, the report can offer insights into how well your campaign met its objectives, identify successful content types, content creators, and social platforms, and help you refine your approach to future influencer campaigns.

 Here, we’ll show you the key elements of influencer campaign reporting and provide a handful of best practices.